Kuenselphodrang: commonly known as Buddha Point

 After breakfast, visit the following in Thimphu:

 Bhutan Post Office Headquarters– to get personalized Bhutanese postage stamps with your photo on them.
-You can bring along your favourite photo to put on the stamps and put these stamps on your postcard to send to your family and friends.
+You can bring along your favorite photo to put on the stamps and put these stamps on your postcard to send to your family and friends.

 Traditional Bhutanese paper making factory :The handmade paper making in Bhutan stemmed from the age-old tradition originated in 8th century of Bhutanese history.
 The handmade paper constitutes as valuable National heritage of Bhutanese cultural identity and is preserved through all the ages.
 The Traditional paper is recognized and held in high esteem both in home and outside world.
 Jungshi Paper Factory was established in November 1990 as an undertaking of the Royal Government of Bhutan.
 The unit now boasts as a major and sole dealer in handmade paper and its products.

-School of Traditional Painting of Arts and Crafts where students undertake a six-year course on the 13 traditional arts and crafts of Bhutan.
+School of Traditional Painting of Arts and Crafts, where students undertake a six-year course on the 13 traditional arts and crafts of Bhutan.

 Centenary Farmer’s Market (open from Thu-Sun only): Most of the Thimphu’s population and many valley dwellers converge on the bustling weekend market, held by the side of Wangchu River.
 A wide range of foodstuffs and local arts and crafts are sold at the market, which runs from Friday afternoon till Sunday evening.
 A visit to the market provides great photo opportunities, as well as the chance to mingle with local people.